CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/DEVELOPMENT.md

 ## Open the VSCode project from git-bash in Windows

-You can call directly an existing VSCode project inside the CRDE container from the Linux host when VSCode is installed in Linux
+You can call directly an existing VSCode project inside the CRUSTDE container from the Linux host when VSCode is installed in Linux

 ```bash
 code --remote ssh-remote+localhost_2201_rustdevuser_ssh_1 /home/rustdevuser/rustprojects